hackersalman/Android-Hacking/README.md

 # Android-Hacking

-This repository contains important exploit code for testing vulnerabilities in android applications.
+This repository provides curated proof‑of‑concept code and tooling for testing security vulnerabilities in Android applications.
+It is a work in progress: the author is actively learning Android application security and will regularly add documentation, examples, and walkthroughs.
+All materials are intended solely for lawful, authorized security testing and must not be used for unlawful activities.